-49 How frequently is antitrust law applied to vertical restraints by the authority responsible for antitrust enforcement?
+50 How frequently is antitrust law applied to vertical restraints by the authority responsible for antitrust enforcement?
 What are the main enforcement priorities regarding vertical restraints?

-According to CADE's annual report, in 2013 CADE's tribunal adjudicated 38 anti-competitive conduct cases.
-Out of the 22 cases where the defendants were found guilty of an infringement, nine related to vertical restraints.
-Moreover, there are approximately 70 pending investigations for alleged abuse of dominance affecting Brazil, including allegations of sham litigation in the pharmaceutical and auto-parts markets.
+According to CADE's annual report, in 2015 CADE's tribunal adjudicated 52 anticompetitive conduct cases.
+Out of the 39 cases where the defendants were found guilty of an infringement, less than five were related to vertical restraints.
+Moreover, there are several pending investigations for alleged abuse of dominance affecting Brazil, including allegations of sham litigation in the pharmaceutical and auto parts markets.

-50 What are the consequences of an infringement of antitrust law for the validity or enforceability of a contract containing prohibited vertical restraints?
+51 What are the consequences of an infringement of antitrust law for the validity or enforceability of a contract containing prohibited vertical restraints?

 CADE has the power to declare a contract or some of its provisions invalid or unenforceable if they are found in violation of antitrust law.
 In this scenario, the contract's remaining dispositions shall not be affected.
-In cases where it is possible and enough to end anti-competitive effects, CADE might request only the modification of some clauses.
+In cases where it is possible and enough to end anticompetitive effects, CADE might request only the modification of some clauses.

-51 May the authority responsible for antitrust enforcement directly impose penalties or must it petition another entity?
+52 May the authority responsible for antitrust enforcement directly impose penalties or must it petition another entity?
 What sanctions and remedies can the authorities impose?
 What notable sanctions or remedies have been imposed?
 Can any trends be identified in this regard?